original-picture/JUCE/README-fork.md

     * but then again, if child peers were added, JUCE would then have **three** distinct systems hierarchical systems for organizing GUI elements (child components, `addToDesktop`/`nativeWindowToAttachTo`, and child peers)
       * buuuuuut on the other hand you could argue that it's not really that bad because, again, there probably aren't all that many people using `nativeWindowToAttachTo`, so it's more like 2.5 distinct systems
 - [ ] make `addChildPeer` fail if the peer has already been attached to a native parent via `addToDesktop`?
-- [ ] the `addToDesktop`/`nativeWindowToAttachTo` API seems kind of incomplete.
-Maybe give it some more utility functions
-  * there are seemingly no functions for checking if a peer has a parent window, reparenting a window, enumerating child windows, etc.
-- [ ] when a child's parent is deleted, have it get adopted by its grandparent?
-  * just mimic whatever component does
-  * hide window when its parent dies?
-  * also doesn't matter in practice because you really shouldn't close a window without closing its children
-- [ ] make sure child windows receive minimization and close notifications
-  * this might just work automatically

 - [ ] don't allow calling `toBehind` with an always on top window and a *not* always on top window
  * copy component's behavior